gelsightinc/gsrobotics/README.md

 1. Select **Start Recording** button to start feed capture.
 Then pres **Stop Recording** to save captured feed at **Data Folder** location as .mp4 file.

+## Liveview Dual Demo

+1. Run `demo_liveview_dual.py` in PyCharm.
+This script is similar to `demo_liveview.py`, but it lets you view two camera feeds simultaneously.
+A windowed application for the live-view session will open.
+On the top bar you’ll find two device-selection drop-downs; use them to choose your cameras.
+This dual-selection interface is especially helpful when you have multiple camera devices connected.
+After selecting both devices, the live feeds should start automatically.

 ## Marker Tracker Demo